danielbrinneman/linuxforbeginners/README.md

 * Back up all your computer's data to an external unencrypted drive before proceeding.
 * The keyboard key to repeatedly push to get into your computer’s Boot menu or BIOS to change the boot order.
 * Disable Secure Boot in BIOS
-* Choose third-party media codecs when asked during installation
+* Choose third-party media codecs when asked during installation (depends on distro chosen)

 ## Minimum hardware to run slimmer distros such as XFCE or Puppy Linux
 * 2 GB RAM